 - Fatigue: Feeling weak or consistently tired despite adequate rest can be a sign of many medical problems.

-- Weight loss: Unexplained weight loss may be a sign of lack of nutrition due to a malfunctioning digestive tract.
+- Weight loss: Unexplained weight loss may be a sign of a lack of nutrition due to a malfunctioning digestive tract.
 Essentially, if your intestines are not able to properly absorb nutrients from food, you will not get enough nutrition from the food you eat.

 - The “feeling” of a full bowel: Sometimes, even after passing a bowel movement to the highest extent possible, some patients report feeling like their bowel is not “empty”.
-While this is a normal sensation to experience form time to time, it can be a sign of an underlying colon problem.
+While this is a normal sensation to experience from time to time, it can be a sign of an underlying colon problem.

 When to See a Doctor